JoeJollz/Genetic-Algorithm/README.md

 # Wind Turbine Optimisation Code

-This project optimises the desing of a 3D section wind turbine.
+This project optimises the design of a 3D section wind turbine.

 The specifications are 1m swept radius.
 Inflow wind velocity of 1.5m/s.